Active Multi-Object Exploration and Recognition via Tactile Whiskers: Autonomous Tactile Exploration

 \subsection{Object Contour Extraction}

 The object contour can be estimated by directly connecting the contact points according to the contact sequence found through the Hopf oscillator.
-While this is a simple technique, it brings clear advantages when compared to conventional point cloud segmentation approaches using clustering (e.g., mean-shift clustering \cite{kaboli2019tactile}).
-For our approach, object segmentation and point segmentation (attributing points to objects) can be simultaneously achieved, because each transition from OS to CT can only introduce one new object, which all the following contact samples belong to.
-This is in contrast to clustering for which determining the number of clusters, their locations, and point labeling are all treated as individual steps.
-It has been reported that the performance of clustering techniques is degraded when objects are spatially entangled, or when the point cloud density has high variance \cite{wiwie2015comparing}.
-In comparison, segmentation by contour tracing is unlikely to be affected by these factors, as shown in Sec.~\ref{localization_acc}.
+While this is a simple technique, it brings clear advantages when compared to conventional point cloud segmentation approaches using clustering (e.g., mean-shift clustering \cite{kaboli2019tactile}). {\revcolor{red}First, the object and point segmentation (attributing points to objects) can be trivially achieved, because each transition from OS to CT only introduces exact one new object, which all the following contact samples belong to.
+This is in contrast to the clustering technique which processes all objects inside the scene at once, for which determining the number of clusters, their locations, and point labeling are all treated as independent approximation steps that lack robust solutions.} It has been reported that the performance of clustering techniques is degraded when objects are spatially entangled, or when the point cloud density is unevenly distributed \cite{wiwie2015comparing}.
+In comparison, segmentation by contour tracing is unlikely to be affected by these factors, as shown by the results in Sec.~\ref{localization_acc}.
 Second, an algorithm that is widely used to calculate the concave hull polygon from a point cluster is the $\alpha$-shape \cite{edelsbrunner1983shape}, which involves higher computational cost, and an ad-hoc parameter $\alpha$ that requires manual efforts in tuning.
-In contrast, our introduced method is computationally cheap and parameter-free.
+In contrast, our introduced method is computationally cheap and parameter-free. {\revcolor{red}Alternatively, after segmenting the points as contours by our approach, it is possible to smooth the contour by other geometric processing techniques, such as Gaussian process implicit surface \cite{williams2006gaussian} demonstrated in Fig.~\ref{fig:real_contours}.}